jinaga/jinaga_com/src/content/posts/quick-example.md

 ));
 ```

-Call the `j.fact` function within the browser whenever you want to save something.
+Call the `j.fact` function within the browser or mobile app whenever you want to save something.
 It will be sent to the server, where it will be stored.
 You don't need a custom API.